Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!

-Luxembourg to Milan Malpensa Airport by train
+Trains to Milan Malpensa Airport from Luxembourg

 First train